Nonprofit & Advocacy Career Field

 Internships and Part-Time Jobs

 Below is a small sampling of organizations and their positions where CLA students have done internships and part-time jobs in the past.
 For a more comprehensive, search Handshake, a free database of internship, volunteer, and job postings for UMN students or search for on-campus jobs.
-Another option to consider is the HECUA program which has an internship component with organizations often in the nonprofit sector.
+As you are looking at opportunities, please keep in mind there are CLA Internship Scholarships you can apply for!

 Immigration Services Intern, The International Institute of Minnesota